DongzeHE/scpca-docs/docs/download_files.md

 ## Metadata

-The `libraries_metadata.csv` file is a comma-separated table with one row per library and the following columns.
+The `single_cell_metadata.tsv` file is a comma-separated table with one row per library and the following columns.

 | column_id       | contents                                                       |
 |-----------------|----------------------------------------------------------------|